Improving the lobby and your checkout experience. The lobby reopened on June 7. We invite you to visit the new space and enjoy our new collections.

-The project will begin in February and is expected to wrap up by early May.
+The project will begin in February and is expected to wrap up by early May, with the lobby reopening to the public in early June.
 The work will not impact the use of the library, although the Circulation department will be temporarily shifted to the 2nd floor during the remodel while check-out stations will remain in the Lobby for your convenience.

 Construction length: 3.5 months